B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Screens.md

 See [](Screens.md#screen-manager) for details about navigation.

+When the client is connected to the server, its either on the Main Menu or Game Screen.
+Disconnecting brings it back to the splash screen.

 ## Important Methods

 The most important methods we used of the LibGDX `ScreenAdapter` are: